nojronatron/nojronatron.github.io/code401-files/class-notes-week2.md

 Inheritance: Super and Extends => Create sub-classes.
 Abstraction: Abstract Classes => Stepping "out one layer" from doing the actual thing.
-DRY: Code modularization => Don't Repeat Yourself.
-Why keep writing the same code over and over?
+DRY: Code modularization => Don't Repeat Yourself => Why keep writing the same code over and over?
 Object hierarchy: Built-in methods get inherited down the tree.
 Everything is Java is either a Class aka Object aka REF type, or a Primative.
 Type casting: Upcasting (free in Java) and Downcasting (manual)